Main Interior Building: History

-At the dedication ceremony held on April 16, 1936, President Roosevelt referred to the building as "symbolical of the Nation's vast resources" and the "cornerstone of a conservation policy that will guarantee the richness of their heritage," while Ickes saw it as a "symbol of a new day."
+At the dedication ceremony held on April 16, 1936, President Roosevelt referred to the building as "symbolical of the Nation's vast resources" and the "cornerstone of a conservation policy that will guarantee the richness of their heritage", while Ickes saw it as a "symbol of a new day."

 Renaming of Main Interior Building

 In 2010, the United States Congress passed legislation designating the Main Interior Building in Washington as the "Stewart Lee Udall Department of the Interior Building.", in honor of his contributions.
 The bill was signed into law on 8 June 2010.
-Stewart Udall served as Secretary of the Interior for eight years (1961–1969).
+Stewart Lee Udall served as Secretary of the Interior for eight years (1961–1969).
 Stewart Udall died in March, 2010 at the age of 90.